-Albert's pursuit of a graduate degree at Columbia is fortified by his own experiences, including overcoming both personal and educational obstacles.
-Albert finished undergraduate school at the top of his class, secured internships and volunteered in his community.
-He's also founded the Newark Cares organization, a non-profit focused on bringing attention to issues in the local community.
-Albert strives to make his story of perseverance an example to underrepresented minorities, showing that they can achieve their dreams with hard work and determination.
+Albert's pursuit of a graduate degree is fortified by his own experiences, including overcoming personal and educational obstacles.
+He strives to make his story of perseverance an example to underrepresented minorities, showing that they can achieve their dreams, too.

 University of Chicago

 Cody is passionate about service.
 With his medical degree, Cody hopes to continue serving people either as an anesthesiologist or by working in palliative medicine.

 Noor was inspired to start studying law after seeing her single mother try to navigate the legal system to get the child support she deserved.
 Noor hopes to use her law degree to unite people—and continue advocating for diversity and inclusion in the workplace and beyond.

 With a master’s degree in biotechnology enterprise and entrepreneurship, Tevin hopes to become a leader and innovator in genomics.
 In addition to this work, he wants to be an empowering speaker, inspiring people to become the strongest version of themselves.